wp-plugins/anti-spam/readme.txt

 = 1.8 - 2013-07-19 =
 * removed labels from plugin markup because some themes try to get text from labels and insert it into inputs like placeholders (what cause an error)
-* added info to FAQ section that Anti-spam plugin does not work with Jetpack comments
+* added info to FAQ section that Anti-spam plugin does not work with Jetpack Comments

 = 1.7 - 2013-05-31 =
 * if site has caching plugin enabled and cache is not cleared or if theme does not use 'comment_form' action - Anti-spam plugin does not worked; so now whole input added via javascript if it does not exist in html